We're the first broker in the world to publish price sources and spread calculations used to eliminate conflict of interest with our clients.

 Each market has a base spread minimum.
 You can see those here.

-You can chart the historical bid or ask prices by selecting the Chart Source in your dashboard from the Settings panel.
+You can chart the historical bid or ask prices by selecting the Chart Source from the top right corner of your Chart panel.
 By default the chart shows the market mid price.